 - You want minimal vehicle modifications: Rear-entry wheelchair vans typically require fewer changes to the van itself.
 The ramp is welded to the frame of the rear-entry wheelchair van so that it maintains the same integrity and character it was originally designed with.

-- You are shopping on a budget: As rear-entry wheelchair vans require less overall modifications, this also means that they are the more cost-effective solution between the two conversion types.
+- You are shopping on a budget: As rear-entry wheelchair vans require fewer overall modifications, this also means that they are the more cost-effective solution between the two conversion types.

 - You’re looking for ample seating options: Rear-entry wheelchair vans provide multiple seating and position options for wheelchair users.
 You have the option of stationary bucket seats, flip and fold seats, as well as wheelchair positions in the middle and back of the van.
 Additionally, a third row, flip and fold seat is also available to increase the seating capacity in the rear-entry wheelchair van.